tqtezos/minter-sdk/packages/minter-contracts/ligo/src/minter_collection/ft/README.md

 This token manager implementation is used in [fa2_multi_ft_asset_limited.tz](../../../../bin/fa2_multi_ft_asset_limited.tz) which corresponds to the LIGO contract [fa2_multi_ft_asset_limited.mligo](fa2_multi_ft_asset_limited.mligo).
 This contract also adds the `next_token_id` storage variable to the normal FT Asset storage and mints tokens incrementally instead of requiring users to pass the `token_id` they would like to mint to.

-Tokens minted using the `Mint` entrypoint are similar to those created by the editions contract [Edition set](../editions/README.md) in that both have guarantees of a fixed supply.
+Tokens minted using the `Mint` entrypoint are similar to those created by the editions contract [Edition set](../editions/README.md) in that both have guarantees of a fixed supply (as such, there is no `Burn_tokens` entrypoint).
 However, they have an important difference in that tokens of the same type minted with the `limited_ft` contract share the same `token_id`, as opposed to those minted with the `editions` contract.
 In that sense, tokens of the same type mintd with `limited_ft` are indeed fungible.

 ```
 (list %mint